 ‘Where have you been?’
 Mr Smaggle asked as I walked in the door.

 ‘The gym!
-I go every morning, where else would I be?’
+I told you where I was going!’
 I replied.

 ‘Oh, I just thought I heard you pull up outside 20 minutes ago and I was wondering why you didn’t come straight inside.’
 He shrugged.

 ‘I did come straight inside!’
 I said.
 Then I looked at my watch and realised what he said was true.
 I’d been sitting in the car for 20 minutes.

 I’d like to clarify two things about this story before I continue.

 1. Mr Smaggle wasn’t questioning me or trying to catch me out in a lie, he just thought it was amusing that I sat in the car for 20 minutes when I got home.

 2. I had no idea I was doing this.